 What is a PFM Crown?

+High quality porcelain fused to metal crowns can be very beautiful.
 In simple terms, a PFM (porcelain-fused-to-metal) crown offers the strength of metal and the aesthetics of porcelain.
 Why is this necessary?
 While all-ceramic crowns are certainly strong and resilient, they can still fracture and crack under extreme bite forces.
 Therefore, if you have a molar tooth that needs to be restored, a PFM crown is often the most reliable option.

 Try Our Quiz on PFM Dental Crowns